remil1000/terraform/website/docs/configuration/functions/hostnext.html.md

 hostnext(hostcidr, nextnum)
 ```

-`prefix` the host address, must be given in CIDR notation, as defined in
+`hostcidr` the host address, must be given in CIDR notation, as defined in
 [RFC 4632 section 3.1](https://tools.ietf.org/html/rfc4632#section-3.1).

-`hostnum` is a whole number
+`nextnum` is a whole number

 ## Examples